A White Paper

 Portability/mobility features: ANSI MH29.1 does not allow for drive around portable lifts such as self propelled work platforms covered by ANSI 92.6.
 The MH29.1 units are limited to self propelled units that are guided in some way such as on tracks.
 Units equipped with fork pockets or lifting eyes for pick and place portability are common.
 Manually propelled scissor lifts with casters and floor locks are well within our capabilities.

 The uniqueness of each work access lift application rules out any standard lift model, but with a little forethought and problem analysis, excellent solutions are fairly easy to achieve.
-The advantages of lifts over ladders and scaffolding are obvious and the benefits of worker comfort, efficiency and safety means the payback period on these investments are usually very short.
+The advantages of power lift platforms over ladders and scaffolding are obvious and the benefits of worker comfort, efficiency and safety means the payback period on these investments are usually very short.
 We at Advance Lifts have built many configurations of work access lifts and are eager to help you design a perfect fit for your application.

 Henry J. Renken